haliim/DevOps-udacity-Capstone-project/README.md

   3- Create a deployment for the app and expose it.
 - Circle CI will be used for CICD
 - Will rely on blue/green deployment
-- For the Docker application you can either use an application which you come up with, or use an open-source application pulled from the Internet, or if you have no idea, you can use an Nginx “Hello World, my name is (student name)” application.XXXXXXXXXXXXXXXXXXXXXXXXXX
+- For the Docker application you can either use an application which you come up with.
+(My personal portfolio)

 Step 2: Use Circle CI, and implement blue/green deployment
 ------------------------------------------------------------